scorpido74/azure-docs.nl-nl/articles/load-balancer/load-balancer-get-started-internet-availability-zones-zonal-portal.md

 ---
-title: Een Load Balancer met een zonegebonden-frontend maken-Azure Portal
+title: Create a Load Balancer with a zonal frontend - Azure portal
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Meer informatie over het maken van een Standard Load Balancer met zonegebonden frontend met de Azure Portal
+description: Learn how to create a Standard Load Balancer with zonal frontend with the Azure portal
 services: load-balancer
 documentationcenter: na
 author: asudbring